-Date of Incurrence of Cost (APR 1984)

-The Contractor shall be entitled to reimbursement for costs incurred in an amount not to exceed \$ on or after which, if incurred after this contract has been entered into, would have been reimbursable under the provisions of this contract.
+Date of Incurrence of Cost (AP PR 1984) \$ on or after ed to reimbursement for costs incurred in an amount not to exceed which, if incurred after this contract has been entered into, under the provisions of this contract. of clause) under the provisions of this contract.